 - (3) Exemption.
 This Order does not apply to facilities that are subject to regulation by other Federal agencies such as the U.S. Nuclear Regulatory Commission. - 4.
 REQUIREMENTS.
 The general approach to implementing this Order is for contractors (or DOE organizations in the case of Government owned-Government operated (GO/GO) facilities) to develop, for DOE line management approval, documentation demonstrating implementation of the requirements in the CRD (or Attachment 2 for GO/GOs).
 DOE line management means the federal officials such as Secretarial Officers and Heads of Field Elements responsible for DOE facilities and operations.
-It is not necessary to develop new documents to demonstrate implementation, but at a minimum to provide a Conduct of Operations Matrix, which is a list of CRD requirements, citing the specific documentation (e.g., procedure, manual) that implemented. - a.
+It is not necessary to develop new documents to demonstrate implementation, but at a minimum to provide a Conduct of Operations Matrix, which is a list of CRD requirements, citing the specific documentation (e.g., procedure, manual) that implements each item, or providing justification for each item that is not implemented. - a.
 DOE line management must determine which facilities, other than Hazard Category 1, 2, and 3 nuclear facilities, require implementation of this Order, considering the hazards, consequences of operational mishaps, and impact of disruptions to mission.
 Hazard Category 1, 2, and 3 nuclear facilities are subject to this Order automatically. - b.
 DOE line management must provide appropriate oversight of conduct of operations.
-Field organizations must assign DOE facility representatives to oversee conduct of operations in accordance with DOE-STD-1063-2006, Facility Representatives. - c.
+Field organizations must assign DOE facility representatives to oversee conduct of operations in accordance with DOE-STD-1063-2021, Facility Representatives. - c.
 DOE line management must review and approve documentation prepared by the contractor demonstrating conformance to the requirements in the CRD. - d.
-When reviewing the documentation cited in paragraph 4.c. above, DOE line management must refer to this Order and should be familiar with the cited DOE Technical Standards that detail applicable good practices for each of the specific requirements areas in the CRD. - e.
-DOE line management must review and approve the documentation cited in paragraph 4.c. above at its inception, when changes in conditions require changes in the documentation, and at least every three years or as directed by the field element manager. - f.
+When reviewing the documentation cited in paragraph 4.c. above, DOE line management must refer to this Order and should be familiar with the cited DOE Technical Standards that detail applicable good practices for each of the specific requirements areas in the CRD.

+e.
+DOE line management must review and approve the documentation cited in paragraph 4.c. above at its inception, when changes in conditions require changes in the documentation, and at least every three years or as directed by the field element manager.
+It is not intended that minor administrative changes and corrections or routine updates to cited documents would require new DOE approval.

+- f.
 For activities and programs at GO/GO facilities, DOE line management must perform the requirements in Attachment 2 and the review and approval per paragraphs 4.c., d., and e. above.
-Review and approval must be performed by officials in a management tier above the organization performing Attachment 2 items g.
-Full implementation of the requirements in this Order must be accomplished within one year of its issuance, unless a different implementation schedule is approved by the Program Secretarial Officer with concurrence of the Central Technical Authority per DOE O 410.1, Central Technical Authority Responsibilities Regarding Nuclear Safety Requirements.
+Review and approval must be performed by officials in a management tier above the organization performing Attachment 2 items - g.
+Full implementation of the requirements in this Order must be accomplished within one year of its issuance, unless a different implementation schedule is approved by the Program Secretarial Officer with concurrence of the Central Technical Authority per DOE O 410.1, Central Technical Authority Responsibilities Regarding Nuclear Safety Requirements, current version.